Vitamin D dosage recommendations can vary depending on several factors, including your age, skin color, medical history

 For instance, a 2007 study of Norwegians discovered that they don’t produce much vitamin D3 from their skin during the winter months of October to March (

 If you live far from the equator, then you need to get more vitamin D from your diet and supplements.
 Many experts believe that people in these countries should consume at least 1,000 IU (25 mcg) of vitamin D3 daily is needed in situations where there is no exposure to sunlight (

 Because vitamin D is fat-soluble, it relies on the gut’s ability to absorb fat from the diet.

 Thus, people who have medical conditions that reduce fat absorption are prone to vitamin D deficiencies.
-These include irritable bowel disease (IBD), Crohn's disease, liver disease and also people who have had bariatric surgery (20,
+These include inflammatory bowel disease (Crohn’s disease and Ulcerative colitis), liver disease and also people who have had bariatric surgery (20,

 People with the above conditions are often advised to take vitamin D supplements in an amount prescribed by their doctors (

 Summary: Those who need the most vitamin D are older people, people with darker skin, those who live farther from the equator and people who can’t absorb fat properly.

 While it is possible to take too much vitamin D, toxicity is very rare.